Automating-GIS-processes/site/README.md

 from that branch to `master` using **pull requests**.

 - Travis Integration is controlled from [.travis.yml](.travis.yml).
+- See a bit more documentation from [Travis-integration.md](Travis-integration.md)

 ## Browser based programming environment